Jingning-Zhang/PROSPER_analysis/Simulation_final/README.txt

-Note that the format of codes in the original analysis here and the final package (https://github.com/Jingning-Zhang/PROSPER) is slightly different.
+Note that the format of codes in the original analysis (here) and the final package (https://github.com/Jingning-Zhang/PROSPER) is slightly different.
 The latter one is much well-annotated and cleaned so that people can use it easily.
+Below I will provide a description of the codes we used in the original analysis.

 1. The directory *lassosum2* is used to perform single-ancestry analysis, which is also the first step in PROSPER.